Phone-GWP-group

 Christmas packaging supplies

-Christmas packaging supplies include your limited edition promotional packs, eCommerce boxes, postal packs and other retail packaging.
-Secondary packaging must not be overlooked either, including tapes, void fill, labels, document wallets, bags and so on.
+Christmas packaging supplies include limited-edition promotional packs, eCommerce boxes, postal packs, and other retail packaging.
+Secondary packaging, including tapes, void fill, labels, document wallets, bags, and so on, must not be overlooked either.
 You may also need cardboard POS stands and other promotional display items.

 It is vital that you pay attention to every area of your packaging.